FrancisBaileyH/Sparrow/README.md

 # Sparrow

-A work in progress IRC Server, written in Swift.
+A (very) work in progress IRC Server, written in Swift.
+Currently only connection registration works.
+I'm in the process of solidifying the core system before implementing remaining commands.

 ## Installation